-Expert scale designer and builder Nick Ziroli answers:
+Advice from expert scale designer and builder Nick Ziroli:

 Instead of adding the fillet after the wing and fuselage are built, I make the shape of the fillet areas as part of the fuselage formers themselves.
 This requires having at least the wing center section built and attached to the fuselage, but to make sure the wing is properly aligned with the fuselage, I build the entire wing and measure from the wingtips to the tail.